-During the year the academy has been developing an extension and remodelling rooms in the school to accommodate the planned expansion in pupil numbers.
-This is being funded by the Local Authority, Southend-on-Sea, to a maximum sum of £4.4 million.
-The project was started in 2017/18 and will be completed in September 2020.
+During the year the academy has completed a new extension, and remodelled existing rooms in the school to accommodate the planned expansion in pupil numbers.
+This was funded by the Local Authority, Southend-on-Sea, for a total sum of £4.4 million.
+Part of the costs, those relating to remodelling have been charged to revenue and the remainder, the new buildings and new fixtures, have been capitalised.